Transportation is an Important Part of Our Regions's Growth & Continued Quality of Life

 Our transportation system, with its vast network of roads, bus routes, rail lines, sidewalks, and bicycle lanes, is the backbone of our region.
 Coordinated planning of that system is critical to the continued growth of our local and regional economies.
 Planning also is important to ensure that as the system grows to manage the traffic congestion that we know is coming as a result of our economic growth and development, and that it grows in a way that is sensitive to our region's valuable natural and community resources.

-The MPO recently kicked-off a major update to the transportation plan for the greater Nashville area.
-This comprehensive plan addressing all modes of surface transportation is scheduled for completion in Summer 2010.
+The MPO recently kicked-off a major update to the regional transportation plan (RTP) for the greater Nashville area which will identify major priorities for roadway and public transit improvements and help advance efforts to make Middle Tennessee communities more walkable and bicycle-friendly.
+This comprehensive plan addressing all modes of surface transportation is scheduled for adoption in December 2015.
 Want to see what's in the current plan or have ideas about how to build your future?

 Annual Unified Planning Work Program

 Every year the MPO seeks input from state agencies, local governments, citizens, businesses, and other interested parties to develop its annual planning work program.
 Have an idea for a study?
 Like to see research on a particular topic related to transportation?
 Read our current planning work program.

 Nashville Region's Vital Signs

 Each October, the Nashville Area Chamber of Commerce and MPO publish a major report to the region that tracks data points related to key issues affecting Middle Tennessee's economic well-being and quality of life in order to facilitate conversation about community-driven solutions to reinforce our strengths and address our weaknesses.
 Read the 2013 Vital Signs report.